Topics, U

 Umbral Calculus

-* Idea: Can be viewed as an abstract theory of the Heisenberg commutation relation [p, q] = 1.
+* Idea: A tool used to discretize continuum equations and systematically find solutions of difference equations; In quantum mechanics it can be viewed as an abstract theory of the Heisenberg commutation relation [p, q] = 1.

 Umbral Deformation > see discrete geometry.